robertwtucker/kafka2scaler/README.md

 For simplicity's sake, this section is written as though the [Docker demo environment](#using-the-docker-demo-environment) is being used.
 If this is not the case and you have your own Kafka/Zookeeper environment available, please adjust the command parameters below and throughout the rest of this guide as appropriate.

-Open a terminal window or command prompt and switch to the directory you installed Kafka to.
+Open a console window or command prompt and switch to the directory you installed Kafka to.
 To create a topic to use for passing messages to Scaler, run one of the following script with the supplied parameters based on your operating system:

 *MacOS & Linux*
 ```console